VampireHemophile/Ghosts/README.md

 ```

 ## Documentation
-To generate the documentation, run `mvn site`.
+To generate the documentation and [checkstyle](http://checkstyle.sourceforge.net/) reports, run `mvn site`.
 Informations about the project are accessible at `target/site/index.html`, documentation of Ghosts and its tests can be found in the "Project Reports" section.
 An UML diagram can be found in `target/site/apidocs/index.html`, the root of Ghosts' documentation.
 You need [GraphViz](http://www.graphviz.org/) installed to generate UML diagrams.